Family planning: Singapore

-Population control in Singapore spans two distinct phases: first to slow and reverse the boom in births that started after World War II; and then, from the 1980s onwards, to encourage parents to have more children because birth numbers had fallen below replacement levels.
+Population control in Singapore spans two distinct phases: first, to slow and reverse the boom in births that started after World War II; and then, from the 1980s onwards, to encourage parents to have more children because birth numbers had fallen below replacement levels.

 Thailand

 In 1970, Thailand's government declared a population policy that would battle the country's rapid population growth rate.
-This policy set a five-year goal to reduce Thailand's population growth rate from 3 percent to 2.5 percent through methods such as spreading family planning awareness to rural families, or integrating family planning activities into maternal and child healthcare education.
+This policy set a five-year goal to reduce Thailand's population growth rate from 3 percent to 2.5 percent through methods such as spreading family planning awareness to rural families or integrating family planning activities into maternal and child healthcare education.
 Public figures such as Mechai Viravaidya helped spread family planning awareness through public speakings and charitable activities.

 United Kingdom

 Contraception has been available for free under the National Health Service since 1974, and 74% of reproductive-age women use some form of contraception.
 The levonorgestrel intrauterine system has been massively popular.
 Sterilization is popular in older age groups, among those 45–49, 29% of men and 21% of women have been sterilized.
 Female sterilization has been declining since 1996, when the intrauterine system was introduced.
 Emergency contraception has been available since the 1970s, a product was specifically licensed for emergency contraception in 1984, and emergency contraceptives became available over the counter in 2001.
-Since becoming available over the counter it has not reduced the use of other forms of contraception, as some moralists feared it might.
-In any year only 5% of women of childbearing age use emergency hormonal contraception.
+Since becoming available over the counter, it has not reduced the use of other forms of contraception, as some moralists feared it might.
+In any year, only 5% of women of childbearing age use emergency hormonal contraception.

-Despite widespread availability of contraceptives, almost half of pregnancies were unintended in 2005.
+Despite the widespread availability of contraceptives, almost half of pregnancies were unintended in 2005.
 Abortion was legalized in 1967.